Khatyn massacre

-Khatyn (Хаты́нь, /be/; Хаты́нь, /ru/) was a village of 26 houses and 157 inhabitants in Belarus, in Lahoysk Raion, Minsk Region, 50 km away from Minsk.
-On 22 March 1943, almost the entire population of the village was massacred by the Schutzmannschaft Battalion 118 in retaliation for an attack on German troops by Soviet partisans.
+Khatyn (Хаты́нь, /be/; Хаты́нь, /ru/) was a village of 26 houses and 157 inhabitants in Belarus, in Lahoysk district, Minsk region, 50 km from Minsk.
+On 22 March 1943, almost its entire population was massacred by the Schutzmannschaft Battalion 118, made up mostly of Ukrainian and other Soviet collaborators, assisted by the SS-Sonderbataillon Dirlewanger, in retaliation for an attack on German troops by Soviet partisans.

-The battalion was composed of primarily Ukrainian and other Soviet collaborators, assisted by the SS-Sonderbataillon Dirlewanger.

 Background

-The massacre was not an unusual incident in Belarus during World War II.
+The massacre was not unusual in Belarus during World War II.
 At least 5,295 Belarusian settlements were burned and destroyed by the Nazis, and often all their inhabitants were killed (some amounting to as many as 1,500 victims) as a punishment for collaboration with partisans.
 In the Vitebsk region, 243 villages were burned down twice, 83 villages three times, and 22 villages were burned down four or more times.
 In the Minsk region, 92 villages were burned down twice, 40 villages three times, nine villages four times, and six villages five or more times.
-Altogether, over 2,000,000 people were killed in Belarus during the three years of Nazi occupation, almost a quarter of the region's population.
+Altogether, over 2,000,000 people were killed in Belarus during the three years of Nazi occupation, almost a quarter of its population.